 Salesperson or Consultant

 Over the years we have seen dealers and sales reps come and go.
-The best ones take a partnership approach where they work with their customers to identify their pain then provide a solution.
+The best ones take a consultant approach where they work with their customers to identify their pain then provide a solution.
 How do you identify the good ones from the cheesy sales reps??

 Ask questions about your business so they understand your requirements?

 Listen to you or just talk down to you?